 Requests changes to OPCS-4 via the request submission portal.
 The deadline for submitting requests is 30 September 2021.

 The NHS Digital Classifications Browser allows you to browse and search OPCS-4.9 and OPCS-4.8 classification content and national clinical coding standards and guidance.

-What the standards are for
+What the classifications are for

-OPCS-4 is used to classify interventions and surgical procedures, ICD-10 is used to classify diseases and other health conditions.
+OPCS-4 is used to classify interventions and surgical procedures, while ICD-10 is used to classify diseases and other health conditions.

-How standards are used
+How classifications are used

 There are currently over 19 million Finished Consultant Episodes per year for admitted patient care at NHS hospitals in England, or performed in the independent sector and commissioned by the English NHS.

-OPCS-4 and ICD-10 are fully implemented and embedded NHS standards, mandated for use by Health Care Providers.
+In England, OPCS-4 and ICD-10 are fully implemented and embedded NHS standards, mandated for use by Health Care Providers.
 They form part of the NHS Standard Contracts and have been approved as NHS Fundamental Information Standards, by the Data Coordination board.